 Similar to Play Store, you should clear cache and data for the Android System WebView app too.
 For that, repeat the above steps i.e. go to Settings > Apps & notifications > Android System WebView > Storage > Clear data and storage.

-Pro Tip: Try clearing cache for Google Chrome and Google Play Services too.
+Pro Tip: Try clearing the cache for Google Chrome and Google Play Services too if doing the above didn’t help.

 7. Uninstall Updates for Google Play Store